JocysCom/UMQF/MORA/analysis/enders-game/entities/rose-the-nose-actions.md

 ### 1 Ender - physical risk

+Context: Rose ordered Ender to commit suicide in battle by charging straight at the enemy, intending to humiliate him and get him frozen immediately.

 - ΔOS = -0.05 (Sent into battle immediately to be frozen/hurt, intended humiliation)
 - VSA(Ender) = 0.60
 - Tc = 0.05